 While the program helped reduce food insecurity and alleviate poverty, extreme flooding brought a new crisis threatening lives and livelihoods in Rosario.
 Over the course of five days in 2007, record-shattering rainfall forced the city to evacuate over 3,000 people.
 Recognizing that the flooding would only worsen with climate change, the Department of Water Management created a flood risk map to identify problematic zones of the city and inform development priorities in the Urban Plan of Rosario 2007-2017.
-The new plan included Parques Huerta (Garden Parks), an initiative aimed at converting underutilized land to green spaces to help absorb excess water and prevent floods.
+The new plan included Parques Huerta (Vegetable Garden Parks), an initiative aimed at converting underutilized land to green spaces to help absorb excess water and prevent floods.

 Since the city already had an inventory of available land, it was able to act quickly.
-In 2007 and 2008, two Garden Parks were opened, bolstering the city’s flood resilience while providing additional land for urban agriculture.
+In 2007 and 2008, two Vegetable Garden Parks were opened, bolstering the city’s flood resilience while providing additional land for urban agriculture.
 The public parks also offer a variety of social programs around sustainability, including workshops and tours of the gardens.
 Urban farmers maintain temporary tenure of the land in exchange for its continued maintenance.

 By The Numbers

 75 hectares for agroecological production and urban gardens

 800 hectares preserved for agriculture in peri-urban area